lulf/seedwing-benchmarks/README.md

 | String    |   48735 |    *293* |    166x |
 | JSON      | 1452139 | *232447* |      6x |

-CPU and memory utilization numbers are not yet captured.
+NOTE: CPU and memory utilization numbers are not yet captured.